 Mental health is so much more than just “not enough” good hormones in your brain, or distorted cognitions.

 If we don’t have the physiological capacity for resilience, it’s the difference between effort producing results or constantly feeling like Sisyphus pushing the boulder up the hill.

 The role of data in our lives – who collects it, why, and for what purpose – is a very thorny subject.

 Learning about data science has been eye opening – it can be a fabulous tool if we understand how to use it.

 But, if we don’t, it can perpetuate inequality and hurt people.

 A Facebook Group for Highly Sensitive Introverts where people actually do get to connect in meaningful ways.

-An online HIPAA compliant solution for individual therapists or small group practices so their clients can safely and easily submit screens (PHQ9, GAD7, PCL5) to monitor clinical symptoms.
+An online HIPAA compliant solution for individual therapists or small group practices to safely and easily submit and save screens (PHQ9, GAD7, PCL5) to monitor clinical symptoms.